 Moving from a free-for-all discussion about a topic to the moment of decision requires the ability to see things for what they really are and to evaluate the consequences of a variety of possible outcomes.
 Students must make distinctions as well as unify knowledge, all while avoiding false analogies and common intellectual missteps.
 This kind of critical thinking requires honesty, perspicuity, and courage to make a judgment and commit oneself to it.
-One could make the case that all of the students at Northeast Catholic College “major” in critical thinking.
+One could make the case that all of the students at Magdalen College “major” in critical thinking.

 Though students spend much of their time analyzing philosophical, theological, literary, and political texts at the college, they also study Aristotelian logic, Euclidean geometry, astronomy, physics, and biology.
 These courses impart and strengthen quantitative and logical skills applicable to a variety of professional fields

 Teamwork is essential to both the curricular and co-curricular lives of our students.
 In class, students often collaborate in a wide variety of projects that require leadership as well as the compromise and give-and-take necessary for success.
 Outside of the classroom students work together in the kitchen, on the soccer field, in choir and in the residence halls.
 They learn how to work with people from a variety of backgrounds and with a variety of personalities.

 Through their work in teams, students also have multiple opportunities to lead effectively the planning and execution of larger projects, both academic and co-curricular.
 These skills are invaluable in a professional setting and are transferable from one field to another.